pywbem/pywbemtools/docs/pywbemclicommands.rst

   See :ref:`pywbemcli connection select --help` for details.
 * **show** show information in the current connection.
-See the the ``select`` above for an example of this subcommand.
+See the the ``select`` above for an example of this command.

   See :ref:`pywbemcli connection show --help` for details.
 * **test** execute a single predefined operation on the current connection